Skip to main content

 Vermont WIC (Women, Infants, Children)

-If you are a pregnant woman, parent, or caregiver with a child under the age of 5 and need food or
+If you are a pregnant woman, parent, or caregiver with a child under the age of 5 and need food or resources.

-Services: healthy food, breastfeeding support, counseling, tools, and support.
+Services: healthy food, breastfeeding support, counseling, tools, and support

 Meals on Wheels